Main menu

 In the first few months alone at Commerzbank Securities, Dalman and Rock hired over 100 equities staff, many for the Tokyo office which was fully operational before London’s.
 Sanderson Knight played a dominant role in the next four years in recruiting staff for Commerzbank Securities.

 Dalman pleased his German parent as the new securities business generated big profits, notably, according to former executives, in derivatives and in initial public offerings on the then booming German Neuer Markt.
 Dalman moved steadily upwards, becoming global head of securities in November 1999 and then in November 2001, four years after joining, was promoted to the board of managing directors, Commerzbank’s Vorstand in Frankfurt.
-For a 43-year-old non-German it was a remarkable coup.
+For a 43-

 It was also in 1999 that control of Sanderson Knight companies went overseas – either by Jones transferring his shares in the British companies, or by issuing new shares conferring ownership to the offshore companies.
 On November 1, Jones transferred his shares in Sanderson Knight Associates to Sanderson Knight International, a company which had been registered in the Bahamas just five weeks earlier.